leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/controls/pivot_point/bounding_box_center.rst

 In Object Mode
 ==============

 In *Object Mode*, transformation takes place relative to the location of the objects origin (indicated by the yellow circle), and the size of objects is not taken into account.
-The image below shows the results of using the *Bounding Box* as the pivot point in a number of situations.
+The image below shows the results of using the *Bounding Box* as the pivot point in some situations.

 .. figure:: /images/scene-layout_object_editing_transform_control_pivot-point_individual-origins_rotation-around-center.png
    :align: center